Proof library by Michał Gacek

 How I Built an AI Agent From Scratch in TypeScript - No Frameworks, No Magic

-A deep dive into building a real AI agent from scratch in TypeScript - no LangChain, no CrewAI, just a loop, the OpenAI API, and a few small libraries.
-Learn the architecture, the decisions, and the lessons that frameworks hide from you.
+How I built a real AI agent from scratch in TypeScript - no LangChain, just a loop, the OpenAI API, and the architecture lessons frameworks hide from you.

 -